We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 ASSAULT RIFLES AND SUBMACHINE GUNS (All are non-firing)DESCRIPTIONWEEKLY PRICE *

-AK-47 Assault Rifle, full stock, resinAutomat Kalashnikov 1947
+AK-47 Assault Rifle, full stock, wood & metalAutomat Kalashnikov 1947

 $10

 Spare Magazines for the AK-47Spare magazines when you must be ready for an extended fire-fight.
-These fit the “wood and metal” models above.$1.25 each
+These fit the “wood and metal” models above.
+SET OF THREE.$5

 AR-15 / M-16A2 Assault RifleDesigned by the ArmaLite company in the late 1950s, the AR-15 “black rifle” patent was subsequently bought by Colt and turned into what we now recognize as the M-16 and its many incarnations.